Turns discrete variables (attributes) into numeric ("continuous") dummy variables.

 Data: transformed data set

-The Continuize widget receives a data set in the input and outputs the same data set in which the discrete variables (including binary variables) are replaced with continuous ones.
+The Continuize widget receives a data set in the input and outputs the same data set in which some or all categorical variables are replaced with continuous ones and numeric variables are scaled.

-Examples in this section will assume that we have a discrete attribute status with the values low, middle and high, listed in that order.
+Examples in this section will assume that we have a categorical attribute status with values low, middle and high, listed in that order.
 Options for their transformation are:

 First value as base: a N-valued categorical variable will be transformed into N-1 numeric variables, each serving as an indicator for one of the original values except for the base value.
 The base value is the first value in the list.
 By default, the values are ordered alphabetically; their order can be changed in Edit Domain.